Terry-Mathew/Aurix/README.md

-# DebutHub
+# Aurix

-A digital portfolio editor and networking tool that allows users to create unified digital identities showcasing personal and professional information through customizable, shareable profiles.
+A digital portfolio platform that empowers professionals and creatives to showcase their work, connect with opportunities, and share their story through stunning, customizable portfolios.

 ## Features